sunpy/sunpy/docs/dev_guide/contents/map_rotate_custom.rst

         # Rotation code goes here
         return rotated_image

-The best explanation of what the arguments mean is:
+The best explanation of the arguments is found from the detailed function documentation:

 .. autofunction:: sunpy.image.transform.add_rotation_function
    :noindex: